Jabari Asim

 Jabari Asim (born August 11, 1962) is an American author, poet, playwright, and professor of writing, literature and publishing at Emerson College in Boston, Massachusetts.
 He is the former editor-in-chief of The Crisis magazine, a journal of politics, ideas and culture published by the NAACP and founded by historian and social activist W. E. B. Du Bois in 1910.

-In February 2019 he was named Emerson College's inaugural Elma Lewis '43 Distinguished Fellow in the Social Justice Center.
-In September 2022 he was named Emerson College Distinguished Professor of Multidisciplinary Letters.
+In February 2019, Asim was named Emerson College's inaugural Elma Lewis '43 Distinguished Fellow in the Social Justice Center.
+In September 2022, he was named Emerson College Distinguished Professor of Multidisciplinary Letters.

 Life and career

 Asim was born in St. Louis, Missouri, in 1962.
 He attended public schools there before studying at Northwestern University.

 In welcoming Asim to The Crisis in August 2007, then-publisher Roger Wilkins said: "Mr. Asim is a seasoned editor, a fine writer and author of a new best selling book.
 He is a gentleman devoted to the cause of racial justice, is excited about his new role with the NAACP and we are energized by his joining our ranks."

 Asim was chosen by the National Book Foundation to serve on the nonfiction panel for the 2013 National Book Awards.
-Harold Augenbraum, executive director of the foundation, "lauded Asim's ability to approach difficult topics with humility."
+Harold Augenbraum, executive director of the foundation, "lauded Asim's ability to approach difficult topics with humility".

 In April 2009, the John Simon Guggenheim Memorial Foundation awarded Asim a fellowship in nonfiction, one of 180 awarded to artists, scientists and scholars selected from a group of almost 3,000 applicants.

 From 2008 to 2010, Asim was scholar-in-residence in African-American Studies and in the Department of Journalism at the University of Illinois at Urbana–Champaign.

 Asim spent eleven years (1996–2007) at The Washington Post as deputy editor of the book review section, children's book editor, poetry editor, and editor of the Washington Posts Education Review.
-For three years he also wrote a Washington Post Writers Group syndicated column on political and social issues for the Post.
+For three years, he also wrote a Washington Post Writers Group syndicated column on political and social issues for the Post.
 Asim is a former vice president of the National Book Critics Circle.

-Prior to his stint at The Washington Post Book World, Asim was book editor of the St. Louis Post-Dispatch, during which time he was the only African American to supervise book/publishing coverage at a major metropolitan daily.
-His experience at the Post-Dispatch also included copy editor of the daily editorial and commentary pages, and arts editor of the weekend section.
+Prior to his stint at The Washington Post Book World, Asim was book editor of the St. Louis Post-Dispatch, during which time he was the only Africanbeing copy editor of the daily editorial and commentary pages, and arts editor of the weekend section.

+In June 2026, he was awarded an honorary Doctor of Letters degree by Wheaton College in Massachusetts.

+Personal life

-Jabari Asim lives near Boston, Massachusetts, with his wife and children.
+Asim lives near Boston, Massachusetts, with his wife and children.
 He is the father of G'Ra Asim, a writer, musician, and assistant professor of Creative Writing at Washington University in St. Louis.